adncllng/vmock/src/pages/news/en/fellowship.md

 date: 2009-09-30T02:11:00.000Z
 description: >
-  Mockler receives the Independent Fellowship supported by the Center for the Critical Study of Race and Ethnicity at Connecticut College.
-The program awards artists and scholars who demonstrate excellence in their work, and a commitment to their careers and artistic communities.
+  Mockler receives the Independent Fellowship supported by the Center for the Critical Study of Race and Ethnicity that awards artists/scholars who demonstrate excellence in their work, and a commitment to their careers and artistic communities.
 ---
 .